aaroncampbell/wp-google-analytics/readme.txt

 Move to using events for tracking 404s and outgoing links and add support for custom variables

 == Changelog ==

+= 1.4.0 =
+* Support for tokens in custom variables

 = 1.3.1 =
 * Fixed custom variables not being tracked